icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 I give you one scenario.
 I swim regularly.
 But I just don't go out and swim, take a shower and head back home.
 I always check if there is people around.
 And believe me, there are always people around.

 Like this guy in the picture in a yellow shirt.
-He is our pool maintenance guy!
+He is our pool maintenance guy.
 Only a few people talk to him.
 He just sits there all alone in his chair.
 I took the time to get to know him.... what could go wrong.

 His name is Dexter.
 He is from North Cotobato.
 He told me a lot of wonderful stories about his place.
 A landlocked province located in the region of Mindanao.